 When you submit, the Workflow display the steps needed to perform depending on the Workflow type you selected.

 You can set variables in the Workflow Variables section of your Workflow, and use them in the Workflow step commands and settings.
 For information on variables and expressions, see Variables and Expressions in Harness and Passing Variables into Workflows and Pipelines from Triggers.

 Template a Workflow

-You can turn a Workflow into a Workflow template ("templatize it") by using variables for important settings such as Environment, Service, and Service Infrastructure.
+You can turn a Workflow into a Workflow template ("templatize it") by using variables for important settings such as Environment, Service, and Infrastructure Definition.
 When the Workflow is deployed, the user must provide values for the settings you have defined as variables.

 Workflow Templates and Service Types

 The Workflow template only works with Services using the same Deployment and Artifact Type as the Service used to create the Workflow.
 This applies to Services of Deployment Type Secure Shell (SSH).

 For example, let's say you created a Workflow using a Service with the Deployment Type Secure Shell (SSH) and Artifact Type JAR.
 If you have another Service with the same Deployment Type, but the Artifact Type is WAR, the Workflow template will not show it as an option during deployment.